cdlib/quickcheck-demo/README.md

 ## Key Terms

-* Invariants - properties of a class method that do not change based with changing state, or properties that hold for any set of parameters to a stateless class method.
+* Invariants - properties of a method that do not change with changing object state, or properties that hold for any set of parameters to a stateless method.
-* Generators - producers, typically randomized, of parameters or state for test cases.
-Generators may produce more test cases than are actually run.
+* Generators - producers, typically randomized, of parameters or object state for test cases.
+Generators may produce more test cases than are actually run at verification.
 Randomness can typically be configured for determinism (repeatability) or non-determinism (serendipity).
 * Shrinking / Reduction - taking a set of test parameters and attempting to find a simpler, or more general, set of test parameters that achieve the same result, typically a falsification.
 For example, if `("ABCDEX","YEDCBA")` fails a boolean `palindrome(a, b)` function, then either `("ABC","CBA")` or `("DEX", "YED")` ought to also fail and is a simpler test case.